The Island

 Raymond lived a few weeks in careful, controlled despair before the answer came to him.
 The legend of Quail Lake.
 When the water went down, local people disappeared.

-One morning, Raymond smelled fish as he approached the lake, and he found that there were a couple flopping in the muck where there was normally water.
+One morning, Raymond smelled fish as he approached the lake, and there were a couple flopping in the muck where there was normally water.
 The lake was still mostly intact, but Raymond was filled with such an excitement that he worried he’d pass out.
 By the time night fell, Raymond had never felt so alive.
 He took Tina sweetly, right there at the cafe as she closed up.
 The wrongness of doing this so close to home was overshadowed by his elation at finally having his fantasy come true.
 Poor Tina looked so confused when he reached for her throat.

 Finally they got to open water and Raymond could row, faster than he ever had before.
 As they neared the island, Raymond could see lower parts of it, places that were normally covered in water.
 He’d expected tree roots, dripping wet, and those were there, but that wasn’t all of it.
 The island wasn’t like a mushroom on a single stalk.
 Instead it seemed to be rising up on several separate columns of earth.

-Raymond knew the reason that the island looked taller was because the water level had gone down, and yet— could it possibly ever have been that tall?
+Raymond knew the reason that the island looked taller was because the water level had gone down, and yet—could it possibly ever have been that tall?
 The surface of it was so high up now that Raymond had to claw his way up toward it, digging his hands into the soil, using the shovel as leverage.
 He was completely covered in mud by the time he realized he’d never make it, especially not dragging Tina along with him.
 So Raymond did the only thing he could.
 He dropped back down to the boat and used the shovel to start digging a hole into the side of the island where there was some loose earth.

 Almost immediately, Raymond noticed that there were far more bugs in this soil than when he dug from the top.
 Muddy as he was, they were all over him already, shiny black beetles and coiling worms.
 Raymond frantically tried to shake them off, but they were everywhere.
 Raymond told himself to simply focus on what he was doing.
 After all, he could drop into the lake on the way back and drown them all.